-These units are all assessed by The Business School (UK) through the completion of a series of short answer questions, designed to be answered briefly with just a sentence or two.
-The short answer question papers are available for download on the system at any time.
+These units are all assessed by The Business School (UK) through the completion of a variety of activities, detailed on assessment briefs.
+Your assessment briefs are available for download on the system.

 Your answers should be completed and uploaded to your assessor in either Adobe pdf or Microsoft Word format.
 You should, of course, keep a secure copy yourself.
 When your assessment work is completed, please upload onto the system.